Phoenixton/StoryLine/README.md

  - On Windows : Navigate to the root folder (Storyline/) and do :
  > php bin/console server:run

+### In case of : Fatal Error require() ...
+Do :
+ - On Windows :
+> php composer.phar install
+ - On Linux :
+> composer install

 # Database :